Attitudes towards Internet Banking

 This first Monday of December we are still focusing on internet banking, a topic that has numerous insights to be discovered.
-This week’s research was made by Questia Group, through an online survey on www.questia.ro, covering 1,293 respondents.
+This week’s research was made by Questia Group, through an online survey on www.questia.ro, covering 1,293 respondents, with a plus or minus 3% margin of error.
 The survey was active between 29th of November – 1st of December.

 The research is structured on the following topics: knowledge of contracting banking products and services via the Internet; internet banking usage and satisfaction, as well as interest towards internet banking.

 Knowledge of products and services provided online by banks

 When it comes to knowledge about contracting banking products and services, 54.7% of the respondents know about contracting accounts with and without attached debit card, while 41.7% know a little or not much about this opportunity.
 Shopping cards have a better awareness (18.9% know a lot, 34.9% know a little) along with credit cards (18.2% know a lot, 35.2% know a little), while insurance (33.6% know a little and 27.7% don’t know much) and cards with installments (32.2% know a little and 24.7% don’t know much) are some of the products and services that people know less about their availability online.
 Another interesting aspect comes from how much people know about the possibility of making bank deposits and savings accounts via the internet.
 Only 41.0% know about these services, while 53.8% know a little or not much, followed by a 5.1% of people who never heard about this possibility on the internet.